 Post-Baccalaureate Pre-Medicine (Post-Bac.
 Certificate)

-If you’ve applied to medical school and been denied admission, Creighton University’s Post-Baccalaureate Pre-Medical Program with Health Sciences - Multicultural and Community Affairs (HS-MACA) may be a perfect option for you.
+If you’ve applied to medical school and been denied admission, Creighton University’s Post-Baccalaureate Certificate in Pre-Medicine with Health Sciences - Multicultural and Community Affairs (HS-MACA) may be a perfect option for you.
 This program will help you strengthen your credentials and skills in order to better prepare you for the rigors of medical school.

-When you pursue a certificate in post-baccalaureate medicine, you’ll be part of a 13-month experience that combines academic coursework with exam preparation, mentoring and clinical skills training, as well as a pre-matriculation session.
+When you pursue a post-baccalaureate certificate in pre-medicine, you’ll be part of a 13-month experience that combines academic coursework with exam preparation, mentoring and clinical skills training, as well as a pre-matriculation session.

 Successful post-baccalaureate students will be prepared to enter into medical school by:

-An applicant to Creighton University’s Post-Baccalaureate Pre-Medical Program must:
+An applicant to Creighton University’s Post-Baccalaureate Pre-Medicine program must:

 - Be a U.S. citizen, permanent resident or foreign national with a visa permitting permanent residence in the country